Type 3 Diabetes – Causes, Symptoms & Treatment

 Q. Is Type 3 Diabetes genetic?

 A. The risk of developing Type 3 Diabetes can increase with a family history of diabetes.
 Hence, it could be considered genetic.
-There is a link between Alzheimer’s gene and type 3 diabetes.
+There is a link between Alzheimer’s genes and type 3 diabetes.
 Some people develop the ailment from a combination of both genetic and environmental aspects.

 Q. Does exercise reverse diabetes?